kubo39/tottori/README.md

 `tottori` is an OS-Level process sandboxing library in multi-process scenario.

-This is just for learing, not production ready!
+This is just for learning, not production ready!

 ## Notes